felipehcrfernandes/digital-lib/README.md

 `GET /chat/ui`

-The browser chat interface is intended as the easiest way to demonstrate the feature during review.
+The browser chat interface is the simplest way to use the assistant in the application.

 The backend endpoint remains available for direct testing and integration.